Zac-HD/shed/README.md

 # shed
-`shed` canonicalises Python code.
+`shed` canonizes Python code.
 Shed your legacy, stop bikeshedding, and move on.
 Black++

 ## What does it do?
 `shed` is the *maximally opinionated* autoformatting tool.
 It's *all about*